sroucheray/contain-cover/README.md

 ```

 # Installation and usage
 This JavaScript file use ES6 Module format.
-You can use transpile it with [TraceurJS](https://github.com/google/traceur-compiler) and [BabelJS](https://babeljs.io/).
+You can transpile it with [TraceurJS](https://github.com/google/traceur-compiler) or [BabelJS](https://babeljs.io/).
 To use directly I suggest using [JSPM](http://jspm.io/).
 ```bash
 jspm install npm:contain-cover
 ```